GBATZOLIS/GBATZOLIS.github.io/_pages/about.md

 I am currently a 4th year PhD student at the Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge, under the supervision of Prof. Carola-Bibiane Schönlieb.
 My research focuses on generative modeling, with a particular emphasis on diffusion models.

-In addition to my primary research on diffusion models, I am also deeply interested in disentangled representation learning and the extraction of data manifold properties from pretrained generative models, such as diffusion models and normalizing flows.
-Recently, I have been exploring the fascinating area of Schrödinger Bridges.
+Recently, I have become deeply interested in disentangled representation learning and the extraction of data manifold properties from pretrained generative models, including diffusion models and normalizing flows.
+Additionally, I have been exploring the fascinating area of Schrödinger Bridges.

 ### Education
 - **University of Cambridge**, Department of Applied Mathematics (DAMTP), PhD in Generative AI (Oct 2020 - present)
-- **University of Oxford**, Department of Statistics, Visiting Research Student (Oct 2023 - Jan 2023)
+- **University of Oxford**, Department of Statistics, Visiting Research Student (Oct 2023 - Jan 2024)
 - **University of Cambridge**, Department of Engineering, MEng in Information and Computer Engineering (Oct 2016 - Oct 2020), First Class Honours

 ### Work Experience